berachain/beacon-kit/README.md

 ## Multinode Local Devnet

 Please refer to the [Kurtosis README](https://github.com/berachain/beacon-kit/blob/main/kurtosis/README.md) for more information on how to run a multinode local devnet.

+## Status

+This project is work in progress and subject to frequent changes as we are still working on wiring up the final system.
+Audits on BeaconKit are still ongoing, and in progress at the moment.
+We don't recommend using BeaconKit in a production environment yet.